 Attend Orientation as soon as you can to learn the nitty gritty of SPP!
 (P.S. - this is necessary to level up to Level 2, along with paying your dues).

 Of course!
-Our Leadership is here to help you navigate the levels and feel safely welcome in the group as you experience the community and grow.
+Our Leadership Team is here to help you navigate the levels and feel safely welcome in the group as you experience the community and grow.
 Go to a Social or Orientation!
 Ask an event facilitator or Ambassador!
 Leadership wear badges at events so feel free to ask any one of them to help you out!
 Only contact designated leadership (Event Hosts, Ambassadors, Board Members) or members you have met in person.
 We do not allow trolling of our members.

 You can bring non-members to Level 1 events, public events, and outings.
 Level 2 and above events are for paid level-appropriate members only.
 Friends who have been active in the sex positive community (educators, therapists, known-kinksters/BDSM/community members, etc.) might be able to attend depending on the event and on a case-by-case basis (depending on event-type, venue size, etc.).
 Contact the event host or a leader to address specific situations.